wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 ## JVM parameters

-!!! note

-    The recommended JDK versions are JDK 1.8 and 11.
+- The recommended JDK versions are JDK 1.8 and 11.
 For more information, see <a href="../../setup/installation-prerequisites">installation pre-requisites</a>.

     ```java  tab="Example"
     -Xms512m -Xmx2048m
     ```

-!!! tip

-    To run the JVM with 2 GB (-Xmx2048m), you should ideally have about 4 GB of memory on the physical machine.
+- To run the JVM with 2 GB (-Xmx2048m), you should ideally have about 4 GB of memory on the physical machine.